-Both the renal chambers in Pila globosa have a true excretory function and excrete nitrogenous waste products.
-Owing to a single external opening, the excretory products from the posterior chamber are collected and emptied into the anterior chamber, from where they are discharged into the pallial cavity through the external renal opening.

-The kidney is a coelomoduct communicating at one end with the coelom (pericardium) and at the other end with the exterior (mantle cavity).
-The kidney removes nitrogenous waste from the blood, waste is discharged into the mantle cavity.
-Excretory matter contains mostly ammonia, and some ammonium compounds, urea and uric acid.
+- > Both the renal chambers in Pila have a true excretory function and excrete nitrogenous waste products. - The excretory products from the posterior chamber are collected and emptied into the anterior chamber, from where they are discharged into the pallial cavity through the external renal opening. - > The kidney is a coelomoduct communicating pericardium and mantle cavity. - The kidney removes nitrogenous waste from the blood, waste is discharged into the mantle cavity. - Excretory matter contains mostly ammonia, and some ammonium compounds, urea and uric acid. - In order to conserve water ammonia is converted into the relatively insoluble uric acid.